1 - Register

 Welcome to the top resource for micropigmentation in the nation.
-Our mission at Micropigmentation Nation is to raise awareness about the potential perils and educate consumers on the facts about microblading, permanent makeup and microshading procedures.
+Our mission is to teach you the advantages and disadvantages of micropigmentation; including microblading, permanent makeup and 3D hair simulation, and assist you in locating the most talented and experienced technicians.

 In short, micropigmentation is the art of applying pigments into the skin to create or improve upon cosmetic features including eyebrows, eyeliner, lip color and even a person’s scalp.